andreww2012/mongoose-zod/README.md

 A library which allows to author [mongoose](https://github.com/Automattic/mongoose) ("a MongoDB object modeling tool") schemas using [zod](https://github.com/colinhacks/zod) ("a TypeScript-first schema declaration and validation library").

+> [!WARNING]
+> This version and all the previous ones only support mongoose `6.x <6.8`.
+Please consult `peerDependencies` section of `package.json` for more information.

 ## Purpose

 Declaring mongoose schemas in TypeScript environment has always been tricky in terms of getting the most out of type safety:
-* You either have to first declare an interface representing a document in MongoDB and then create a schema corresponding to that interface (you get no type safety at all - even the offical mongoose documentation says that "you as the developer are responsible for ensuring that your document interface lines up with your Mongoose schema")
+* You either have to first declare an interface representing a document in MongoDB and then create a schema corresponding to that interface (you get no type safety at all - even the official mongoose documentation says that "you as the developer are responsible for ensuring that your document interface lines up with your Mongoose schema")
 * Or reverse things by using `mongoose.InferSchemaType<typeof schema>` which is far from ideal (impossible to narrow types, doesn't support TS enums, doesn't know about virtuals, has problems with fields named `type`, ...)
 * Finally, you can use [typegoose](https://github.com/typegoose/typegoose) which is based on legacy decorators proposal and generally poorly infers types.